Libensemble/libensemble/docs/platforms/theta.rst

 ----------------------

 An Argonne ALCF_ account is required to access Theta.
 Interested users will need to apply for and be granted an account before continuing.
+To submit jobs to Theta, users must charge their jobs to a project (likely specified while requesting an account.)